nginxinc/kubernetes-ingress/docs-web/configuration/virtualserver-and-virtualserverroute-resources.md

      - A list of subroutes.
      - `[]subroute <#virtualserverroute-subroute>`_
      - No
-   * - ``class``
+   * - ``ingressClassName``
      - Specifies which Ingress controller must handle the VirtualServerRoute resource.
-Must be the same as the ``class`` of the VirtualServer that references this resource.
+Must be the same as the ``ingressClassName`` of the VirtualServer that references this resource.
      - ``string``_
      - No
 ```